 Pick your website name carefully.
 Your website name should contain “key words” that tell search engines —and people —what it's about.

-For example, Supplement-Geek.com is about supplements.
+For example, Supplement Clarity is about dietary supplements.

 Tips for picking the name of your website:

 1. The name should have no more than 2-3 words

 2. The name should contain a key word —what your site is about